Your Facebook CPM doesn’t have to run away from you. Here's how it’s dictated and how you can decrease it.

 Here are the average Facebook CPM benchmarks by industry:

-And, here are the Facebook CPM benchmarks by country from 2023:
+And, here are the Facebook CPM benchmarks by country:

 To know whether your Facebook ad CPM is too high, check how far it is from the current benchmarks.
 If you’re well below, you’re doing an excellent job.
 But if you’re way above, you need to make some improvements to your advertising strategy.